Four key challenges for CSPs competing in the commercial and enterprise telecom service market

 Figure 4: Leveraging trouble tickets and other operational data allows customer queries to quickly be dealt with

 Improve commercial business and enterprise customer NPS and increase win rates

 We’ve helped CSPs overcome some of their biggest sales and service challenges including delays in customer response times; large volumes of requests to engineering; and marginal NPS ratings.
 By bringing critical network-centric information into the CRM workflow, a new level of speed and agility can be realised, which drives greater win rates and

 Unlock the power of your network inventory data

-To find out more and understand how you can unlock the power of your network inventory data, view our latest webinar on demand.
+To find out more and understand how you can unlock the power of your network inventory data, view the IQGeo for Salesforce overview page.

 myWorld is now the IQGeo Platform